cihub/seelog/README.markdown

 Seelog
 =======

-Seelog is a powerful and easy-to-learn logging framework that provides functionality for flexible dispatching, filtering, and formatting.
+Seelog is a powerful and easy-to-learn logging framework that provides functionality for flexible dispatching, filtering, and formatting log messages.
-Natively written in the [Go](http://golang.org/) programming language.
+Seelog is natively written in the [Go](http://golang.org/) programming language.

 Features
 ------------------